How to Write a Winning Graduate School Personal Statement

 Address Strengths & Challenges

 If you’ve already brainstormed your strengths and weaknesses, this should be easy.
-Showcase your skills and what sets you apart, but also don’t be afraid to discuss challenges you’ve had to overcome or potential concerns the admissions committee might have.
+Showcase your skills and what sets you apart, but also don’t be afraid to discuss challenges you’ve had to overcome or anticipate potential concerns the admissions committee may see.
 This is your chance to tell your story.

 Use Specific Examples